 pubsScope mysite\.com\/publications\/ mediaScope mysite\.com\/media\/

-Within that profile set a
+Within the results page set a

-padre_opts.cfg containing the following (can include other presentation and ranking settings too if required):
+query_processor_options within the results page configuration containing the following (can include other presentation and ranking settings too if required):

 Note: weighting accepts a value within 0.0-1.0.

 e.g. for the previous example tag each page with an appropriate section metadata field.

 <meta name="section: publications"/> <meta name="section: media"/>